falue/htmlDesktop/workstations/README.md

 # Workstations
 ## Create New workstation
+To automatically create a new workstation, run the script `createNewWorkstation` in the folder `workstations`.

-To create a new workstation, do the following:
+To setup a new workstation manually, do the following:

 1. Copy the folder of an existing workstation to eg. `newNameOfWorkstation`
 2. Edit tools/generalSettings.txt with a new line eg. `workstation=newNameOfWorkstation;mac`.
-Name of the workstat
+The name of the workstat cannot contain spaces or special characters.
 3. Edit `workstations/newNameOfWorkstation/settings.json`'s keys:

 ```